A Probabilistic Framework for Estimating the Modal Age at Death: Probabilistic Approach for Modal Age Estimation

-In the Algorithm~\ref{alg:estimation}, the vector $\bm{d_x}$ is computed using life table methods for a normalized cohort of size 1.
-In this context, $\bm{d_x}$ represents the proportions of individuals who die during the age intervals.
-This normalization process ensures that all probabilities and rates are expressed as fractions of the initial cohort size, providing a standardized perspective for the analysis \citep[e.g.,][]{preston2000demography}.
+In Algorithm~\ref{alg:estimation}, the vector $\bm{d}$ is computed using life table methods for a normalized cohort of size 1, following the approach outlined by \citet{canudas2008modal}.
+In this context, $\bm{d}$ represents the proportions of individuals who die within each age interval.
+Normalizing the cohort size ensures that all probabilities and rates are expressed as fractions of the initial cohort, providing a standardized framework for analysis \citep[see, e.g., ][]{preston2000demography}.

-To ensure the probabilities form a valid distribution, we normalize them so their total sums to 1.
-This step corrects potential inaccuracies from numerical methods, such as \texttt{pmvnorm} from the package \texttt{mvtnorm} in R, where approximation errors may cause deviations.
-Normalization preserves relative proportions while ensuring consistency and interpretability as a valid probability distribution.
+To ensure the estimated distribution is a valid probability measure, the probabilities are adjusted to sum to 1.
+This step corrects small inaccuracies from numerical methods, such as \texttt{pmvnorm} in the \texttt{mvtnorm} package in R, where approximation errors can arise.
+Normalization preserves the relative proportions of the probabilities while ensuring the distribution remains valid.
+The code is publicly available at \url{https://github.com/scpatricio/mode_estimation/}.